 Disease is the key track, with my slow-motion bass line and hazy, delay-drenched vocal flanked by Gord’s electric guitar runs, Tyson’s acoustic picking, and Joel’s unique drumming style.
 He loses the beat from time to time on some of these songs, but his playing suits the disjointed nature of the music.

 All Together is home to one of my favourite lyrics on the album: “And life is like a sausage with no package.
-There’s no meat, unless you count that garbage you eat — that garbage that taste so sweet”.
-Every once in a while, you just gotta drop some of your s’s.
+There’s no meat, unless you count that garbage you eat — that garbage that taste so sweet.”
+Every once in a while you just gotta drop some of your s’s.
 Only Wanna Get Laid is another mostly spoken piece, with some ghostly screaming and moaning in the background from Tyson.
 My vocal mic grabs some of Joel’s snare hits, and because of the effect I’m using it creates some really cool-sounding distorted drum echoes.

 It’s kind of funny how even when I was playing bass I still came up with most of the melodic ideas for us to work off of and gave the music harmonic movement, improvising hooks and changes where it felt like they were needed.
-I guess it was one of those days when my brain and the bass were on good terms.
+I guess it was one of those days where my brain and the bass were on good terms.

 Tyson and I played around with the idea of a country/death metal duet, with me singing and him screaming.
 Sadly we chose not to record it.
 I’m not sure why.
 I remember it sounding pretty hilarious.